28 Day Rainfall Forecast

 The hemispheric long wave pattern has remained stable in recent weeks.
-There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, Western Australia, the south Pacific, the southeast Pacific, and the Atlantic Ocean.
+There are six main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, eastern Australia, the south Pacific, the southeast Pacific, South America, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 20 July to 24 July, 27 July to 31 July, and 31 July to 4 August.
-Rain events originating in the tropics and moving south are possible about 21 July to 25 July, and 10 August to 14 August.
-Over Western Australia the strongest cold fronts should occur about 21 July to 25 July, 29 July to 2 August, and 2 August to 6 August.Forecast Explanation
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 22 December to 26 December, 26 December to 30 December, and 6 January to 10 January.
+Rain events originating in the tropics and moving south are possible about 20 December to 24 December, 27 December to 31 December, and 3 January to 7 January.
+Over Western Australia the strongest cold fronts should occur about 16 December to 20 December, 23 December to 27 December, and 7 January to 11 January.Forecast Explanation

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.

 The future probability of rain in each district is estimated using output from the multi-model ensemble, combined with historical information about the difference between the model forecasts and observed rainfall.